GHG Inventory Glossary

 Land Use and Land Use Change

 Land use refers to the total of arrangements, activities and inputs undertaken in a certain land cover type (a set of human actions).
 The term land use is also used in the sense of the social and economic purposes for which land is managed (e.g., grazing, timber extraction and conservation).
 Land use change refers to a change in the use or management of land by humans, which may lead to a change in land cover.
 Land cover and land use change may have an impact on the surface albedo, evapotranspiration, sources and sinks of greenhouse gases, or other properties of the climate system and may thus have a radiative forcing and/or other impacts on climate, locally or globally.
-(IPCC2)
+(IPCC)

 M